Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 - Easly configurable via UI
 - You can leave enemies immortal in the config to hit the right balance, you can also disable my mod for enemies if you want to 100% preserve their original behaviour
 - This mod removes dead enemie's corpses by itself (configurable)
-- This mod is compatible with see [Mod Compatibilities Table](#Mod-Compatibilities) below

 > <details><summary> Differences from Original Mod</summary>- No separate shotgun/melee weapon settings<br>- No Explosion Effects on death<br>- An alternative version of the EverythingCanDie mod from TheFluff as it did not work for me with a few modded enemies</details>

 ## Configuration
-In order to generate the enemy configs: <br>
 Start the game > host a lobby > quit the lobby > check out the EverythingCanDieAlt menu or the .cfg files<br>
-If you add more enemies to your modpack you will need to host a game once more to generate their configs
 <br>
 - In the configuration UI you can make enemies killable, configure their health, configure if their corpse should despawn, or disable my mod for the specific enemy
 - You can enable preview images for some enemies (may spoiler you!)